aglines/search_ddg_customdaterange/ddg_daterange/readme.md

 - create manfiest.json
 - create background.js
 - create icons
+- load extension into Firefox
+- tested happy paths, looks OK
+- not testing other paths, i need this done today (lo the struggle twixt QA and devs appears)

 ## To do:
-- load extension into Firefox
-- test happy paths

 - some stress tests incl diff browsers
 - add a setting so user can pick a custom date range to be used every time
 - publish? or at least respond to redditorarna who I saw also wished for this to exist